Ghos-t-raid/BlackNet/README.md

 # BlackNet
-A MEME-COIN that creates VALUE through proof - of - engagement.
+A token that forwards real valid news and creates VALUE through proof - of - engagement.

 ## Structure
 - `contracts/`: Smart contracts (Solidity)